Tanmay123-coder/demo1/README.md

 # demo1
 this is a demo for git
 # demo2
-this is demo 2 file
+this is demo 2 file.